Tayphong043/teamcity-documentation/topics/perforce.md

 <td>

 Specify the label if you want to check out sources not with the latest revision, but with a specific Perforce label (with selective changes).
 For instance, this can be useful to produce a milestone / release build.
 If this field is empty, the latest changelist will be used for synchronization.
+When TeamCity syncs sources using labels, it writes the revision number to the `vcsRoot.{externalId}.changelist` parameter.

 <warning>